dkovacs24/ReviOS_faq/docs/after-install.md

 It is probably not working, and even if it would work, using is not recommended , because it probably will disable tweaks and reinstall bloatware.

-We recommend to reinstall ReviOS.
+We recommend reinstalling ReviOS.
 Do not forget to backup your data.

 ---